LongxingTan/Machine-learning-interview/02_ml/05_deep_learning.md

     return output

 def activation_fn(self, x):
-    """
-    A method of FFL which contains the operation and definition of given activation function.
+    """A method of FFL which contains the operation and definition of given activation function.""" if self.activation == 'relu':
-    """
-    if self.activation == 'relu':
         x[x < 0] = 0
         return x